orangkucing/jtag2updi/README.md

 # HV UPDI Programmers

+These HV UPDI programming designs are open source and made to work with tinyAVR® [0-series](https://www.microchip.com/design-centers/8-bit/avr-mcus/device-selection/attiny1607) and [1-series](https://www.microchip.com/design-centers/8-bit/avr-mcus/device-selection/attiny3217) MCUs,  [megaTinyCore](https://github.com/SpenceKonde/megaTinyCore)  and the [Arduino IDE](https://www.arduino.cc/en/Main/Software).
+This allows using the additional configuration settings for the UPDI pin without the fear of getting locked out from the MCU.
+Normal workflow when using the Arduino IDE is preserved.
+This repo has been modified to allow HV UPDI programming and can be installed on various programmer MCUs including the newer ATtiny parts.

 ![](https://github.com/Dlloydev/jtag2updi/wiki/images/updienable.png)

-This Source Code was cloned then updated to add new features for HV programming.

-The tinyAVR® 0-series and 1-series are programmed through the Unified Program and Debug Interface (UPDI) that uses the UPDI/reset pin.

 ![](https://github.com/Dlloydev/jtag2updi/wiki/images/Protocol.png)

-The HV UPDI programmers ([here](https://github.com/Dlloydev/jtag2updi/wiki)) are open source hardware designed to work with tinyAVR® [0-series](https://www.microchip.com/design-centers/8-bit/avr-mcus/device-selection/attiny1607) and [1-series](https://www.microchip.com/design-centers/8-bit/avr-mcus/device-selection/attiny3217) MCUs,  [megaTinyCore](https://github.com/SpenceKonde/megaTinyCore)  and the [Arduino IDE](https://www.arduino.cc/en/Main/Software).
-These programmers allow using the additional configuration settings for the UPDI pin without the fear of getting locked out from the MCU.
-They work with the Arduino IDE without interfering with its normal workflow.

 ## Compare